Preventing Opioid Induced Immunodeficiency(OII) in Cancer

 Opioids, essential for managing severe cancer pain, inadvertently compromise cancer treatment efficacy.
 The blocking of Immune Checkpoint Inhibitors (ICI) by opioids leads to a reduction in treatment efficacy across 4000 patients of 50% (Mao et al, 2022), impacting patient survival rates and quality of life.
-This issue, termed Opioid-Induced Immunotherapy Failure (OIIF), stems from opioids' immune exhaustive effect and pro-angiogenic properties, weakening the immune response to cancer and reducing ICI effectiveness.
+This issue, termed Opioid-Induced Immunodeficiency (OII), stems from opioids' binding to T-cells blocking T-cell infiltration into tumors and their pro-angiogenic and pro-metastatic properties, weakening the immune response to cancer and reducing ICI effectiveness.

 For data on opioids vs. no opioids in 1012 mixed checkpoint inhibitor patients, see Figure 2-C in Cortellini et al, 2020.

-Axelopran: Best in class peripherally-active mu-opioid receptor antagonist
+Axelopran: Best in class peripherally-active μ-opioid receptor antagonist

 Proven Development